alejandro-ao/ask-multiple-pdfs/readme.md

 ## Introduction
 ------------
-CIxD AIpowered Studying System is a Python application that allows you to chat PDF documents, research papers to be specific.
+CIxD AIpowered Studying System is a Python application that allows you to chat with PDF documents, Kaist ID Cixd lab research papers to be specific.
 The application offers 4 modes; summarization, question generation, answer generation and topic recommendation.
 This app provides the option to choose a diverse range of language models to generate answers to your queries.
 Please note that the app will only respond to questions related to the loaded PDFs.

 ## How It Works
 ------------